 Workers’ Compensation Lawyer in Mansfield, NJ

-Are you in need of a workers’ compensation lawyer in Mansfield, NJ?
+Are you in need of a Mansfield workers’ compensation lawyer?
 Trust Stan Gregory and his two decades of experience fighting on behalf of New Jersey’s injured workers.
 New Jersey knows that Stan Gregory has the experience and aptitude to help injured workers get their due compensation.

 Workers’ compensation lawyers help their clients navigate the tedious and intentionally confusing process of securing workers’ compensation benefits.
 They help injured workers prepare their claims and represent them during negotiations and hearings.
 Their value is indispensable, especially when you need to focus the majority of your attention on healing.

 What You Should Do When You’re Injured at Work

 If you’re injured on the job, there are three steps you need to take to ensure you receive your due workers’ compensation.
 These steps include:

 - Reporting the Incident

 - Seeing a Doctor

 Reporting the Incident

 You must report an incident as soon as it happens, even if you are not sure that the incident resulted in an injury.
 This is because the workers’ compensation process requires detailed documentation to determine what benefits an injured worker is eligible to receive.
 In addition, some illnesses and injuries take time to develop.
 Therefore, reporting any potential incident that may lead to an injury down the line helps support any future claims you may need to file.

 You will need to see a doctor paid for by your employer unless the Federal Employees Compensation Act protects you, which allows you to see a doctor of your choice.
 The doctor’s report is an important document that determines the severity of your injury or illness.